base-org/chains/README.md

  * the shortName and name MUST be unique - see e.g. EIP-3770 on why
  * if referencing a parent chain - the chain MUST exist in the repo
- * if using a IPFS CID for the icon - the CID MUST be retrievable via `ipfs get` - not only through some gateway (means please do not use pinata for now)
+ * if using an IPFS CID for the icon - the CID MUST be retrievable via `ipfs get` - not only through some gateway (means please do not use pinata for now)
  * for more constraints you can look into the CI

 ## Collision management